 Managed funds include investment trusts, which are simply funds that have been listed as companies on the stock exchange.

-It is very easy to buy and sell managed funds using a self-select ISA.
-Other ISAs will also distribute money to managed funds in an effort to achieve consistent returns on your behalf.
+It is very easy to buy and sell funds using a self-select ISA.
+Other ISAs will also distribute money to funds in an effort to achieve consistent returns on your behalf.

-Managed funds are a good way to form the core of an investment portfolio – e.g. with a good global equities fund to start with – around which you can add other investments.
+Funds are a good way to form the core of an investment portfolio – e.g. with a good global equities fund to start with – around which you can add other investments.
 But just don’t forget that there are more poor fund managers than good ones out there.
-Websites like The Armchair Trader can provide you with more independent information about picking the right fund managers.
+Websites like The Armchair Trader can provide you with more independent information about picking the right fund managers and the right funds.